 Neonatal Intensive Care Unit at Mount Sinai West

-The Neonatal Intensive Care Unit (NICU) at Mount Sinai West is a Level III 26-bed unit with the ability to provide comprehensive medical care to preterm and other high-risk newborns.
+The Neonatal Intensive Care Unit (NICU) at Mount Sinai West is a state-of-the-art, Level III, 35-bed unit providing comprehensive medical care to preterm and other high-risk newborns.

 What we do: Our neonatologists provide expert, comprehensive, family-centered care for more than 500 newborns each year.
 With an average of more than 15 years experience, our neonatologists provide onsite coverage 24 hours a day, 7 days a week.